jedisct1/wasi-crypto-preview/witx/wasi_ephemeral_crypto.md

 ---

 #### <a href="#signature_keypair_import" name="signature_keypair_import"></a> `signature_keypair_import(algorithm: string, encoded: ConstPointer<u8>, encoded_len: size, encoding: keypair_encoding) -> (crypto_errno, signature_keypair)`
-Import a key pair.
+Import a key pair for signatures.

+This function creates a [`signature_keypair`](#signature_keypair) object from existing material.

-This function may return `$crypto_errno.unsupported_algorithm` if the encoding scheme is not supported, or crypto_errno.invalid_key if the key cannot be decoded.
+It may return `unsupported_algorithm` if the encoding scheme is not supported, or `invalid_key` if the key cannot be decoded.

 ##### Params
 - <a href="#signature_keypair_import.algorithm" name="signature_keypair_import.algorithm"></a> `algorithm`: `string`